wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ```

 ### Notation
 - v1 of the program was Ubuntu.
 It did not use Z-Image-Turbo.
-At some point like, when 1Million context is, the normal thing and fugured out correctly, then this project may become Dual-Mode Windows/Linux scripts.
+At some point this project may become Dual-Mode Windows/Linux scripts.

 ### Test Examples
 ```